Ninove

-Ninove ([ˈninoːvə]) is a city and municipality located in the Flemish province of East Flanders in Belgium.
-It is situated on the river Dender, and is part of the Denderstreek.
+Ninove ([ˈninoːvə]) is a city and municipality in the Flemish province of East Flanders in Belgium.
+It is on the river Dender, and is part of the Denderstreek.
 The municipality comprises the city of Ninove proper and since the 1976 merger of the towns of Appelterre-Eichem, Aspelare, Denderwindeke, Lieferinge, Meerbeke, Nederhasselt, Neigem, Okegem, Outer, Pollare and Voorde.
-On 1 January 2018 Ninove had a total population of 38,692.
-The total area is 72.57 km2 which gives a population density of 533 inhabitants per km2.
+On 1 January 2023 Ninove had a total population of 40.090.
+The total area is 72.57 km2 which gives a population density of 553 inhabitants per km2.

 History

 The oldest version of the name "Ninove", Neonifus dates from the 9th century.
 Later versions of the city name were Ninive and Nineve.
 The current version of the city name dates from the 14th century.
 The origin of the city name is not clear.
 There are two theories about the origin.
 One states that name is from Roman origin, the other states that it is of Frankish origin.
 The meaning of the name, however, is known.
 Ninove means "nieuw weiland" or in English, "new pasture".

 During Roman rule, Ninove was a small settlement located in the current "Nederwijk".
 With the arrival of the Franks in the 4th century AD, the settlement grew to a small agricultural town.
 The area on which Ninove is located was from 843 on part of the Holy Roman Empire.
-In the 11th century this area was conquered by the Count of Flanders, Boudewijn V and the whole area between the rivers Scheldt and Dender became part of the Flanders.
+In the 11th century this area was conquered by the Count of Flanders, Boudewijn V and the whole area between the rivers Scheldt and Dender became part of Flanders.

 From the 11th century on, the medieval castrum was fortified into a castle stronghold.
 Because it lay on the trade route between Flanders and Brabant, the town prospered and grew into a city.
 In 1137, Norbertine monks from Park Abbey founded the Saint Cornelius Abbey (Abbey of Our Lady and SS.
 Cornelius and Cyprian), adjacent to the city (see below).
 In 1295 the town and lands were bought by the count of Flanders Guy of Dampierre.
 His grandson Henry awarded the town a city charter in 1339.